Why and How to Borrow Online

 Benefits of Borrowing Online

-Easier approval: banks and credit unions have grown skittish over the years.
-It's easy to get a loan if you've got great credit.
-But if you're still building credit or you’ve been through some hard times lately, a standard FICO score will not do you any favors.
-Online lenders are more likely to approve lower credit scores and use “alternative” information to evaluate your creditworthiness (such as utility payments and even data from your social networks).
+You also benefit from better approval chances with online loans.
+Banks and credit unions have grown cautious over the years.
+It's easy to get a loan if you've got great credit, but if you're still building credit or been through some hard times lately, a standard FICO score will not do you any favors.
+Online lenders are more likely to approve lower credit scores and use alternative information to evaluate your creditworthiness—such as utility payments, debt-to-income ratio, and even data from your social networks.

-Unsecured loans: most online loans are unsecured, meaning you don't pledge collateral to help get approved.
+Most online loans are unsecured, meaning you don't pledge collateral to help get approved.
 That can make them safer than borrowing against your assets.
-If you fail to repay an unsecured loan, your credit scores will drop (among other things), but your car won't get repossessed and you won't face foreclosure.
+If you fail to repay an unsecured loan, your credit score will drop, but your car won't get repossessed and you won't face foreclosure.

-P2P lenders started out with an “eBay for loans” model: anybody could apply for a loan by creating a public listing asking for money, and anybody could bid to lend (picking an interest rate that they wanted to earn, with loans getting funded at the lowest interest rates available).
 Over time, the system has become more complex.
 In some cases, individuals don't do the lending anymore—banks and other large institutions are the funding source behind several prominent marketplace lenders.

 Avoid Payday Loans

 When searching for online loans, you'll find plenty of results for loans that are essentially payday loans.
-These are high-cost short-term loans that typically result in an expensive debt spiral.
-You can identify these loans (to be avoided) in the following ways:
+These are high-cost, short-term loans that typically result in an expensive debt spiral.
+You can identify these loans in the following ways:

-High interest rates or fees: again, shop around.
-Payday loans will be dramatically more expensive than marketplace lenders.
-You can get a credit card and pay 20% APR, and many online loans charge substantially less.
+- High interest rates or fees: Payday loans will be dramatically more expensive than marketplace lenders.
+You can get a credit card with a 20% APR, and many online loans charge substantially less.
 If you're going to pay more than that, you're probably getting a bad deal.

-No credit check: the fact is that you need decent (but not great) credit to get a decent loan.
-Anybody who will lend to you without checking your credit is taking a risk – and they'll expect to be compensated for taking that risk.
+- No credit check: You need decent credit to get a decent loan.
+Anybody who will lend to you without checking your credit is taking a risk, and they'll expect to be compensated for it.

-To get a great loan, you need to shop around, and internet lenders need to be included in your search.
+To get a great loan, you need to shop around, and online lenders need to be included in your search.
 Stick with reputable lenders, and you should be able to avoid trouble.
-Check with your bank while you’re at it, and go with whoever treats you best.
-Banks still provide valuable services and can help you save time (if not money) – but they're not always your best option for borrowing.
+Banks still provide valuable services and convenience, but they're not always your best option for borrowing.